upptime/github-externship/rohit-raje-786.md

 # Rohit's application to the Upptime GitHub Externship

-Hello,My name is Rohit and I want to apply to this externship because I am a keen learner and I like to explore new technology as well as to implement them to solve real world problems.Currently I am doing two internship
+Hello,My name is Rohit and I want to apply to this externship because I am a keen learner and I like to explore new technology as well as to implement them to solve real world problems.I have been a open source contibuter to fossasia and currently I am doing two internship
 1)Web developer at Levyne.com
 2)Software developer at Arconn